naevtamarkus/drysync/README.md

 # DrySync
-DrySync copies source files/directories into a destination, asking the user for confirmation before actually doing it.
+DrySync copies source files/directories into a destination interactively, asking the user for confirmation before actually doing it.

 DrySync tries to solve two problems that come up when doing a classic rsync (or other file sync tools):
 * With rsync it's never clear if you are copying the top directory, so you always have to make sure the destination has the right structure (and some times copy the tree again), which usually ends up in doing trying more than once.